SouravMisra00/Chocolate-Sales-Performance-Optimization-Dashboard/README.md

 **● DAX Calculations:** Implemented complex DAX measures, including time intelligence and custom aggregations, for deep-dive analysis of KPIs such as month-over-month changes and profit ratios.

-**● Enhanced User Experience:** Integrated bookmarks, tooltips, and selection-based toggles to offer an intuitive and seamless user experience.
+**● Enhanced User Experience:** Integrated bookmarks,  and selection-based toggles to offer an intuitive and seamless user experience.

 **● Visual Storytelling:** Incorporated rich visuals like gauge charts, zoom sliders, and KPI-based formatting to make the data both engaging and insightful.